raxod502/juniper-tools/README.md

 `/linux`, you can use `lmake`.
 This works because the `bin` subdirectory of this repository is added to `$PATH` within the VM.

+The machine is available locally at the virtual IP address `192.168.33.10`.

 ### Make targets

 Run `make help` for information on what you can do.